 The hippie bug bit my brother and I and we joined the Awarehouse.
 Saint John, New Brunswick’s only hippie commune.
 I made incense and Brother Ernie made candles.
 I also made needle marks along my arms and legs.

 But, I did not fit the criteria for being a hippie.
 Hippies were not violent.
 Shake, my new name, Shake was violent.
 Shake’s friends, much older than he, Noel, Gigi and Johnnie were also violent.
 Drugs became the breast milk for my emotionally starved heart.
 Guns and explosives became my toys.
 Motorcycles and leather my diapers.

 I even had a vacation home in Dorchester Penitentiary and another one in beautiful Springhill, Nova Scotia.
 They were gated communities with all the amenities a drug crazed violent rebel needed.
 A bed!
 Clean clothes!
 Three meals each and every day!

-Yes, I remember my teenage and early twenty years.
 So, unfortunately, do the family of my victim.
 As do the families who unknowingly donated all their treasures to the Shakie Dann Verner drug program.

 My release from federal prison and my agreement to never return to my beautiful Saint John brought me to Toronto.

 For the first time in my life I actually got to say the words “This is my Mom”.